StefanSchroeder/co2meter/README.md

 	ssh root@dietpi

-During first boot we will guided through a wizard to do some housekeeping.
+During first boot we will be guided through a wizard to do some housekeeping.

 * Change some software installation password.
 Select 'Cancel'
 * Change password for *root* and *dietpi*.
 Yes, that's a good idea.